 About Mike

 Mike showed talent for programming early, teaching himself machine language in the fifth grade when there weren’t many home computers available (in 1979).
-He went on to win 10th place in the Science Talent Search, a national competition for high school students.
+He went on to win 10th place in the Science Talent Search, a national competition for high school students, and qualified for the competition math exam known as the AIME.
 He then got a degree in computer science from Caltech and worked for JPL/NASA for 16 years.